hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 {% endhighlight %}
 GetResult method is the essence of our solution but it will not work in required way. lets exam that function and add descriptions of required behaviour.
 {% highlight csharp %}
+var a = Ask<int> ("enter a");

-//check if we alredy have result of execution, set it to "a" variable and continue function othervice break execution and return action.
-This line doesnt depends on any data. var a = Ask<int> ("enter a");
+//check if we alredy have result of execution, set it to "a" variable and continue function execution othervice break execution and return action.
+This line doesnt depends on any data.

+var b = Ask<int> ("enter b");
-//Behaviour is the same but it depends on previous result from "a" variable(we don't want to execute this lines in parallel). var b = Ask<int> ("enter b");
+//Behaviour is the same, but it depends on previous result from "a" variable(we don't want to execute this lines in parallel).

-//this line should be executed as a standard c# code.
-//We could add it to next "Show" line and use together.
-//Behaviour the same as for Ask action but depends on Tuple(a,b) var res = a + b;
+var res = a + b;
 Show ("Result= " + res);
+//first line should be executed as a standard c# code.
+//We could add it to a second "Show" line and use together.
+//Behaviour the same as for Ask action but depends on Tuple(a,b)

+return res;
-//simply return result and mark it as finished return res;
+//simply return result and mark it as finished
 {% endhighlight %}
-Lets describe it in code.
+Now we can express it in a real code
 {% highlight csharp %}
 var a = Ask<int> ("enter a");
 if (!a.IsExecuted ()) {